First-order sentences in random groups I: universal sentences: First-order Logic Axioms for the Universal Theory of the Free Group

 \begin{proposition} The following list of axioms defines the class of locally fully residually free groups.

-\begin{enumerate} \item Axioms for groups. \item For every finite system of equations $\Sigma(\bar{x})=1$ such that $G_{\Sigma}$ is not a limit group, the sentence $\forall\bar{x}(\Sigma(\bar{x})=1\rightarrow w_1(\bar{x})=1\lor\ldots\lor w_m(\bar{x})=1)$, where the words $w_i$'s are given by Remark \ref{MRStep1}. \end{enumerate} \end{proposition} \begin{proof} If $L$ is locally fully residually free, then it satisfies the universal theory of the free group and consequently it satisfies the given sentences (which are part of the universal theory).
+\begin{enumerate} \item Axioms for groups. \item For every finite system of equations $\Sigma(\bar{x})=1$ such that $G_{\Sigma}$ is not a fully residually free group, the list of sentences $\forall\bar{x}(\Sigma(\bar{x})=1\rightarrow w_1(\bar{x})=1\lor\ldots\lor w_m(\bar{x})=1)$, where one sentence is added for each set of words that witness the failure of fully residually freeness given by Remark \ref{MRStep1}. \end{enumerate} \end{proposition} \begin{proof} If $L$ is locally fully residually free, then it satisfies the universal theory of the free group and consequently it satisfies the given sentences (which are part of the universal theory).